mgius/senior_project/README.md

   * Line wrapping
   * Fetching text + surface from the same object
   * Mostly line wrapping
-* Better maps (By Jan 18)
-* Better configuration
-  * Python config file?
-  * may not be worth it
 * Rect support functions
   * Clamping/Stretching
   * Center-determining
-* BattleCharacter/BattleNPC are largely duplicated code.
-Fix that
 * Characters need to be able to be dumped to disk, in human readable format
   * Needs to encompass the strategy dumping as well